-Browsers and search engines have been a part of internet for as almost as long as the internet has been around.
-They are in essence what allows us as users to browse the web and find our favourite websites to either do important research or waste hours and hours going down a YouTube rabbit hole and suddenly, we’re looking at what exactly a dragon fruit is and why it’s such a great ingredient in smoothies.
+Browsers and search engines have been a part of internet for as almost as long as it’s existed.
+They allow us to browse the web and find our favourite websites to either do important research or waste hours and hours going down a YouTube rabbit hole.

-As you can see the possibilities are endless and the browser and the search and the enablers for these limitless possibilities.
+As you can see, the possibilities are endless and the browser and the search engine enable for these limitless possibilities.
 In fact, there’s a good chance the vast majority of the population may not even use the internet in their daily lives without these.

+But it’s a little more complex than that.
 Here I’d like to talk about the primary differences, the browser is going to be your tool for accessing the internet.
-Examples of browsers would be Internet Explorer, Edge, Google Chrome, Firefox and even Safari on your mobile devices.
+Examples of browsers would be Internet Explorer, Microsoft Edge, Google Chrome, Safari, Mozilla Firefox and Brave browser.

-A search engine however is a web page we open inside a browser and use to search the internet for other web pages.
-These are your Google and… there’s not really many others, everyone pretty much uses Google these days.
-There was a time when things like Bing and Yahoo were more widely used but Google essentially has a monopoly on search engines at this point.
+A search engine however is technically a web page we open inside a browser and use to search the internet for other web pages.
+These are Google, Bing and Yahoo – even though everyone pretty much uses Google these days.

 What is a browser?

-Browsers in recent times have become even better at helping us to navigate the web, with bookmarks to let us save out favourite websites, cookies to save our preferences on different websites and even things like extensions letting us block those annoying adverts…
+Browsers in recent times have become even better at helping us to navigate the web – with bookmarks to let us save out favourite websites, store cookies to save our preferences on different websites and even things like extensions letting us block those annoying adverts.

 What is a search engine?